-Who am I
+Who am I?

-I am a self-employed barrister practising in criminal law at the Chambers of Matthew Farmer and Russell Pyne, 2 King's Bench Walk.
-I accept instructions from firms of solicitors, usually to represent individuals who are involved in the criminal justice system; I also accept instructions from government bodies (such as the Crown Prosecution Service).
+I am a self-employed barrister at 2 King's Bench Walk.
+I accept instructions from firms of solicitors and government bodies (such as the Crown Prosecution Service and the Home Office.

-The clerking team at 2 King's Bench Walk will handle most instructions in my name for the purposes of the General Data Protection Regulations (GDPR).
-They are the data processors (see further, below).
-If you have any questions about how your personal data is handled please do not hesitate to contact me through the clerks.
+The clerking team of 2 King's Bench Walk will handle most instructions in my name.
+For the purposes of the General Data Protection Regulations (GDPR).